-- · Any deduction for personal exemptions.

-- Capital losses in excess of capital gains.

-- The section 1202 exclusion of 50% of the gain from the sale or exchange of qualified small business stock.

-- Nonbusiness deductions in excess of nonbusiness income.

-- Net operating loss deduction.
+- · Any deduction for personal exemptions. - · Capital losses in excess of capital gains. - The section 1202 exclusion of 50% of the gain from the sale or exchange of qualified small business stock. - Nonbusiness deductions in excess of nonbusiness income. - Net operating loss deduction. - The domestic production activities deduction.